elizobo/LR_tutorial/index.md

 -  __Count__: Estimate of tree seed cone abundance

-What effects conifer reproductive maturity?
+What affects conifer reproductive maturity?
 If cone presence is an indicator of reproductive maturity, what are the predictor and response variables available here to answer our question?

 <a name="section1"></a>